 Patients/clients and visitors are welcome to use the hospital cafeteria.
 Check the cafeteria doors for operating hours.

-There is also a Tim Hortons located on the second level in the B zone and a Starbucks located on the third level of the B zone.
+There is also a Tim Hortons located on the second level of Victoria Hospital in the B zone and a Starbucks located on the third level of the B zone.

 Pastoral care is available at your request.
 Please speak to your nurse if you wish to see someone.
-There is a chapel located on the third floor in the C zone.
+There is a chapel located on the third floor of Victoria Hospital in the C zone.